Tuesday, 24 December 2019

 This year was an exceptionally good year for action in the rowboats .
 However , the fish were mostly of the average sizes .
-That is fantastic excitement , but it didn't make for a big count on the Tyee Club roster , for which the minimum to register is 30 pounds .
+Bites are extra exciting when you are holding the rod in a rowboat , but it didn't make for a big count on the Tyee Club roster , for which the minimum to register is 30 pounds .

-Chinook mature at a range of ages from 2 to 5 or 6 .
+Chinook mature primarily at a range of ages from 3 to 5 .
 So, the optimistic fisherman in me projects that we should have a great return next year of sibling chinooks that stayed at sea a year longer and will return bigger .

 I got in on some more rowboat fishing in a personal way , in addition to guiding .